cal-itp/data-infra/warehouse/models/docs/_docs_ntd.md

 {% docs ntd_id %}
 A five-digit identifying number for each agency used in the current NTD system.
+FTA assigns each reporter a unique five-digit NTD Identification Number.
+The first digit of the NTD ID corresponds to the FTA Region where the reporter is located (e.g., 9#### indicates Region IX).
+The code will have a four-to-five digit prefix for any entity submitting the report on behalf of the reporter.
+For example, State Departments of Transportation (usually indicated as #R##) submit on behalf of their subrecipients.
 {% enddocs %}

 {% docs ntd_legacy_id %}